 You can use other types of cheeses though to change up the flavor.
 Some cheeses don't melt as nicely and can make your cheese sauce chunky.
 What helps is melting the cheese into your sauce at a low temperature.
 For best results, don't let you cheese sauce come to a bubbling boil.
 This is what causes your cheese sauce to look like it's curdling.

-So, I want to let you in on a little secret to making homemade mac and cheese a little easier.
-It’s the pot.
+A secret to making baked mac and cheese a little easier is the pot.
 You can use a dutch oven or a cast iron skillet.
-With the dutch oven there’s no need to transfer the cheesy macaroni into an oven-safe pan before baking, you can take it right from the stove top to the oven.
+With the dutch oven there's no need to transfer the cheesy macaroni into an oven-safe pan before baking, you can take the whole pot right from the stove top to the oven.